 Dating back to the mid-1800s, Rocky Point Amusement Park in Warwick offered roller coasters and other rides as well as delicious seafood in what it billed as the “world's largest shore dinner hall.”
 Like many seaside parks in New England and elsewhere, it had difficulty remaining relevant in the modern era of theme parks and closed in 1995.

 If you are looking for larger parks, you’ll have to venture outside the state.
-The following are some parks and resources to find parks in neighboring states:
+The following are some parks in neighboring states:

-- Edaville USA in Carver, MA features Thomas Land and is designed for families with young children.
+- Edaville USA in Carver, MA (not far from Cape Cod) features a charming Thomas Land and is designed for families with young children.